-Celebrate St. Patrick’s Day with this whole wheat Irish soda bread.
-This is a classic Irish soda bread made with whole wheat flour.
+Celebrate St. Patrick’s Day with this easy Irish brown bread recipe.
+This is a classic Irish soda bread made with equal parts whole wheat flour and regular flour.
 You can add in raisins, caraway seeds, even orange zest for a fun twist.
 This is an easy soda bread made with baking powder so it’s in the oven in under 30 minutes!

 Is there anything better than homemade bread?
 I know.
 I totally agree.
 There isn’t.
 And there is seriously nothing better when homemade bread takes all of 30 minutes to throw together and is in the oven before you can say Bob’s your uncle.